bonitasoft/bonita-doc/md/BonitaBPM_platform_setup.md

 ## Troubleshooting

+---

-**Question**: When I run Platform setup tool on a running Bundle or running Studio on H2 database, I get an exception: `locked by an other process`
+**Problem**: When I run Platform setup tool, I get the exception: `locked by an other process`

+**Possible cause**: The Platform setup tool tries to access the same database (H2) as a running Bonita BPM Bundle or Bonita BPM Studio.

 **Solution**: Stop Bundle or Studio before running Platform setup tool, as H2 tends to lock the database files when running.

+---

-**Question**: Platform setup tool does not run with error `Cannot determine database vendor (valid values are h2, postgres, sqlserver, oracle, mysql).`
+**Problem**: When I run Platform setup tool, I get the exception `Cannot determine database vendor (valid values are h2, postgres, sqlserver, oracle, mysql).`

+**Possible cause**: property `db.vendor` is not found when reading file `database.properties`

 **Solution**: Edit file `database.properties` and ensure there is a valid `db.vendor` value.
-Ensure the line is not commented.
+Also ensure the line is not commented (no # at the beginning of the line)

+---